 About

-In the historical performance scene, Motter has performed nationwide, from the National Cathedral in Washington D.C.to the North American premier of Hapsburg emperor Leopold I’s Requiem in Los Angeles.
-Collaborators include Crescendo Music, the Oriana Singers, Ars Perpetuum, ProArte OH, the Bloomington Bach Cantata Project, and various professional choral and instrumental ensembles around the Midwest.
+In the historical performance scene, Motter has performed nationwide, from the National Cathedral in Washington D.C. to the North American premier of Hapsburg emperor Leopold I’s Requiem in Los Angeles.
+Collaborators include Crescendo Music, Musica Transalpina, the Oriana Singers, Ars Perpetuum, ProArte OH, the Bloomington Bach Cantata Project, and various professional choral and instrumental ensembles around the Midwest.
 Upcoming engagements include performances with the Washington Bach Consort & with Ars Lyrica Houston.
+He has presented on early wind instruments and improvisation techniques at venues including the Bloomington Early Music Festival and the IU Historical Performance Institute.
 In his free time, Sam enjoys spending time with his family in the great outdoors.